 Top athletes rely on their ability to see and react quickly to moving objects — essential for baseball, soccer, tennis, basketball, among other sports.

 Certain tests can assess how quickly you react when first seeing an object.
 Other tests can measure your reaction speed when catching a falling object.

 Eye Teaming Tests

 Do your eyes aim, move, and work as a team?
 Rapidly moving binocular vision with coordinated eye movements and eye tracking skills are critical for a top-performing athlete.
 When eye teaming is compromised, it hinders physical coordination in sports, play and other daily activities.

 The Saladin Near Point Balance Card measures how well your eyes work together to achieve near vision focus at varying distances.

 Depending on your sport and your testing results, you may require vision training in specific areas to improve your vision skills and your sports performance.

 Certain tests may even be used as training tools, such as computer simulations that help batters anticipate when and where a fastball or a curveball will be located, and training them to respond accordingly.

-Contact Chula Lerdvoratavee, OD today to optimize, correct, and enhance your visual skills so you can become the athlete you know you can be!The Scott Eye Care Sports Vision Center provides Advanced Sports Vision Training for patients from Oswego, Naperville, Aurora, Chicago, and throughout Illinois.
+Contact Chula Lerdvoratavee, OD today to optimize, correct, and enhance your visual skills so you can become the athlete you know you can be!Our practice serves patients from Oswego, Naperville, Aurora, and Chicago, Illinois and surrounding communities.